Creating Your Táve Calendar Feeds

 The first step is creating the Táve calendar feeds you’d like to use.
 You can create a number of different feeds based on your needs.
-For example, if you have multiple employees in your studio, you can create a feed that will show only events that the individual employee is an attendee on.
+For example, you can create feeds that will show only specific Event Types, Job Types and even only events in which a specific contact in your Address Book is an attendee.
 If you’d like to give someone a more private feed of just your availability shown as simply “busy” or “free”, you can do that too.
 You can create these feeds in Settings › Calendar Feeds by clicking on the New Calendar Feed button as shown below.

 Once you’ve saved the new calendar feed, you’ll see a URL created (as seen in the top screenshot above).
 These URL’s are what we will need later to set up the feed subscription in Apple Calendar, Google Calendar, Outlook, or on your mobile device.